5m read|NOVOS

 Do I need to take supplements?
 And for the rest of my life?

 Let’s start by saying that supplements are a complex matter.
-Ignorance and oversimplification are one important reason why there is so much conflicting advice.
+Ignorance and oversimplification are important reasons why there is so much conflicting advice.

 We believe it’s necessary to take supplements, and this for the rest of our lives.